 Naruto also gets one again when Hinata is seemingly killed before his very eyes.
-He then goes into six-tails mode, skipping the 5-tails mode completely!
+He then goes from nothing to [[Berserker four-tails and immediately grows two more tails as well]].

-Sakura goes through a Heroic BSOD when Sai tells her that Naruto really did love her, and everything he did, all the hell he goes through was to make her happy.
-Until that moment, she just saw Naruto's affections for her as a childish crush and it hurt her so badly that she attempts a fake Anguished Declaration of Love just to get him to stop pushing and punishing himself for her sake, only for Naruto to see right through it.
+Sakura goes through a Heroic BSOD when Sai tells her that Naruto really does love her, and everything he did, all the hell he goes through, was to make her happy.
+Until that moment she'd just seen Naruto's affections for her as a childish crush, and it hurts her so badly that she attempts a fake Anguished Declaration of Love just to get him to stop pushing and punishing himself for her sake, only for Naruto to see right through it.
 As Sai puts it, she and Sasuke "cause Naruto pain."

 Choji goes through one when he and his team mates have to fight Asuma, who's been brought back via Edo Tensei.
 He shuts down, is unable to bring himself to fight, and is only snapped out of it when Ino enters his mind and gives him a pep talk while using his body to fight, and Choza protects him from a fire attack, before reminding him of his status as a future Akimichi clan head.
 Luckily for everyone involved, their words hit home and he does eventually snap out of it.